greenzonessh/Centos6/README.md

 centos6
 ======

-CentOS 6 Scripts for VPS &amp; SSH Seller by Yuri Bhuana
+CentOS 6 Scripts for VPS &amp; by GREENZONESSH

 Autoscript Include: